-With the month of Ramadan set to begin on 15 May, we sat down with Joudie Kalla, chef and author of Palestine on a Plate: Memories from my mother's kitchen, for some comforting Middle Eastern recipes.
+With the month of Ramadan set to begin on 23rd April this year, we sat down with Joudie Kalla, chef and author of Palestine on a Plate: Memories from my mother's kitchen, for some comforting Middle Eastern recipes.
 These are perfect for anyone to enjoy at any time of year, but are also an ideal choice for breaking the fast and nourising your body during Ramadan.

 "Muslims fast between the hours of sunrise and sunset, so when you do eat it’s important to focus on the quality of the food you’re putting into your body," says Joudie.
 "You want to utilise ingredients that are going to nourish your body with vitamins and minerals.
 I’ve chosen these recipes because they do just that..."